-An architectural firm is an ideal candidate for the R&D tax credit.
-Architects frequently must rely on their knowledge of structural engineering in order to account for wind speeds, light and shade, and support issues, in addition to producing an aesthetically pleasing design.
-If a firm had 20 architects each making $100,000 and if each spent the majority of their time problem solving, then it would have $2 million in qualified research expenses.
+An engineering firm is an ideal candidate for the R&D tax credit.
+Engineers must rely on their technical knowledge to develop a design that accounts for environmental, customer, and regulatory constraints.
+If a firm had 20 engineers each making $100,000 and if each spent the majority of their time problem solving, then it would have $2 million in qualified research expenses.
 On average, $1 in expenses produces $0.065 in credit.
 Thus, this firm could produce a $130,000 credit.
 If the firm also amended its returns for the past three years, then the total credit could increase to $520,000.

 To remain competitive, agricultural firms must constantly improve their yield, combat disease, and efficiently move their product for distribution.
 Agricultural firms make a great candidate for R&D because of the significant supply costs involved that can be partially recouped.
 For example, feed costs used to test a crop can create millions of qualified research expenses.
 Thus, while a farm's qualified wages may not be more than $100,000, it may have supply costs of $2 million.
 Thus, it could produce a credit similar to the architectural firm above.